Best Baby Wipe Warmers 2022

 How to Pick a Wipe Warmer

-Capacity: “Believe it or not, not every diaper change requires the use of wipes.
-This is not only because urine rarely irritates the skin, but also because today’s super-absorbent disposable diapers effectively limit the amount of urine that even comes into contact with the skin.”
 You can expect about six wet diapers and three to four soiled diapers per day by the first week of life; this can easily total over 200 wipes per week (especially because newborn poop tends to be sticky).
 This output will slow down substantially, over the next few weeks/ months.
 Eventually, you will likely average about 80 wipes per week.
-Based on our reviews, all of the top-rated wipe warmers on this list were able to accommodate 80 wipes, though some models were able to hold more.
+Based on our reviews, nearly all of the top-rated wipe warmers on this list were able to accommodate 80 wipes, though some models were able to hold more, and some fewer.

 Heat Source: Does the warmer heat wipes from the bottom-up or top-down?
 There are a few bottom-up warmers on the market (including the Prince Lionheart and Tuut on this list).
 However, most of the leading warmers are top-down models, and this is in effort to reduce browning (since the top wipes are in constant cycle).